rvirostko/vgr/README.md

 > Verbose = True
 > ```
 >
-> Just remember that variable names are case sensitive, so you'll need to be consistent in you usage.
+> Just remember that variable names are case sensitive, so you'll need to be consistent in your usage.

 ### Exit and Assert